 - When your Windows desktop appears, start Internet Explorer or other web browser, and download and save the Emsisoft Emergency Kit to your desktop from the link below:

+Once you are at the above page, please click on the Download Now button.
 Please note that this is a large downloaded, so please be patient while it downloads.

 Please click on the Emergency Kit Scanner option.
 When you click on this option, if you see a Windows message asking if you would like EmergencyScanner.bat to run, please allow it to do so by clicking on the Run or Yes buttons.